vercel/next.js/docs/api-reference/next.config.js/introduction.md

 # next.config.js

 For custom advanced behavior of Next.js, you can create a `next.config.js` in the root of your project directory (next to `package.json`).
+Also make sure to copy this file when deploying your Next distribution inside a container.

 `next.config.js` is a regular Node.js module, not a JSON file.
 It gets used by the Next.js server and build phases, and it's not included in the browser build.